GeorgeSchiro/GetCert2/README.md

 -AcmePsModuleUseGallery=False

-    Set this switch True and the "Powershell Gallery" version of "ACME-PS" will be used in lieu of the version embedded in the EXE (see -AcmePsPath below).
+    Set this switch True and the "PowerShell Gallery" version of "ACME-PS" will be used in lieu of the version embedded in the EXE (see -AcmePsPath below).